 10. Show leadership

-While some definition may need to be added (what is “swiftly” for example?) this is just straightforward easy wins.
+While some definition may need to be added (what is “swiftly” for example?) these are straightforward easy wins.

 More Complex Implementation